📝 Cost reduction & efficiency · ⏱️ 3 min read

 The impact formula per cost item

-For each cost reduction, you calculate the net impact on an annual basis:
+For each cost reduction, you need to calculate the net impact on an annual basis:

 Annual impact = Monthly savings × 12 × (1 - VAT effect)